Season pass (video games)

 A season pass is a form of video game monetization in which consumers purchase a discounted package for current and future downloadable content (DLC) and/or expansion packs for a video game atop its base cost.
 A game may have a single season pass or, for some lifestyle games, new season passes over time.
-The name originates from the concept of a season pass/ticket for sports (although more akin to acquiring the box set of a season from a TV series).
+The name originates from the concept of a season pass/ticket for sports.
 First introduced around 2011, the use of season passes became commonplace among triple-A and mobile game publishers by the end of the 2010s.
 Season passes can be controversial because the contents of a season pass are not fully itemized beforehand or may not contain all planned DLC, with some instances of season passes being called scams by the gaming press.

 Approach

 Season passes may be available to purchase alongside the game prior to its release, or may be available after the game's release.
 Once purchased, the player gains all content that has been released to date under that season pass and eligible for future, unannounced content.
 Many season passes state the type of content that players will get even though the exact content may be unknown at the time.

 Season passes may cover all planned expansion content for a game and represents a one-time purchase.
 In other cases, season passes cover the content of a game for a limited period of time, on the order of months to years, which allow the developer to continue to add more content in lieu of developing a wholly new title as to continue to draw in revenue.
 For example, Ubisoft's Rainbow Six Siege has used annual season passes that give players that purchase them access to new playable characters ("operators"), maps, weapons, and game modes.
 Some of these elements can be obtained by players without a season pass, using in-game credits, while other content remains exclusive to those with the pass.
 Ubisoft has considered this a better approach for players rather than developing a sequel.
 Similarly, Destiny 2 used an annual pass model for its second year of content, providing players with access to exclusive content through three DLC drops over the course of the year; for the game's third year, they switched to a season pass model, with each season's seasonal pass available to purchase à la carte.
-For some games with recurring season passes, content from older passes may become integrated into the base game at no additional cost.